STRONG-TACT/Dice-Adventure-Agents/README.md

 ### Run the sample code
 In the `examples/random_agent/` folder, there is a sample agent that plays as all three characters in the game and simply takes random actions.
 By default, it uses the Unity server to play (for which you will need the Unity version of the game running), but you can change this at the top of the `play_game.py` file.
+If you use the local server, you'll need to add `env.render()` in the while loop to see the 2D grid environment.

 ```sh
   python play_game.py
 ```

+The sample code is commented and can be used as a reference structure for training/testing agents.
 ### Develop your agents
 We provide template code in the `agent_template/` folder.
 You should implement your agents within the `DiceAdventureAgent` class provided in the `agent.py` file.
 This allows us to maintain a common API interface for all submitted agents.